 There’s a double meaning in that.

 There is the sense that they will step in and take care of the king’s needs.
 And there is also the sense that they will provide for themselves.
 And that they will deliver to themselves what THEY need.
 All things are true at once.

 That is, they will be both self-serving and serve the king, simultaneously.
 I’m not sure which Guildenstern intends to say.
 (My money’s on serving the king – but he gives away his true motives simultaneously.)

 She said, “I’m not a great writer.
 I’m not Voltaire.
 I couldn’t write…” and here she quoted a real corker of a line from Voltaire, which I cannot remember.

 She wants to be able to write something to incite the masses but finds that she is best able to write academically.

 It isn’t self-deprecation, she says.
 It’s just knowing your skill set.

 Sometimes it feels like one of the goals of teaching theatre/Shakespeare/performance is a kind of harmony in the classroom.
 Not literal harmony, of course – and not unison.
 We’re not after everyone doing the same thing.
 But harmony – multiple voices working together to create a coherent whole – even if there are dissonant notes or the occasional wrong note.

 Some groups take to the work like ducks take to water.
 I do not have to fight them and explain all the factors.
 I offer what I offer and they soak it up.
 Some groups take a while to buy in.
-They clunk along for a while until it becomes easier – like an old engine taking a while to get started by then running just fine to get the job done.
+They clunk along for a while until it becomes easier – like an old engine taking a while to get started but then they get running just fine to get the job done.